SKocur/Ryss/README.md

 # Ryss
-Ryss is scripting language with syntax inspired on Assembly.
+Ryss is scripting language with syntax inspired by Assembly.